-We intend to list our common stock on Nasdaq under the symbol "TWKS."
+Our common stock has been approved for listing on Nasdaq under the symbol "TWKS."

 SHARES AVAILABLE FOR FUTURE SALE

 Before this offering, there has been no public market for our common stock.
 As described below, only a limited number of shares currently outstanding will be available for sale immediately after this offering due to contractual and legal restrictions on resale.
 Nevertheless, future sales of substantial amounts of our common stock, including shares issued upon the exercise of outstanding options, in the public market after this offering, or the perception that those sales may occur, could cause the prevailing market price for our common stock to fall or impair our ability to raise capital through sales of our equity securities.